 I’m going to keep posting positive things I’m doing from/at home to keep my kids’ spirits up, because the more positive they feel, the better their bodies can keep their immune systems up during a pandemic like now.
 When I see others doing something positive, fun and unusual, it inspires me to think creatively, too.
 That is what I hope I can provide with my random DIYs and goofy date nite Thursdays, as we shelter in place.

 But I just want to leave a note here, please know it is ok to not feel 100% positive 100% of the time.
 This, right now, is unprecedented for our generation, and we all have different coping mechanisms, and mine happens to be, “keep productive.”
 My husband’s is, “make everyone laugh.”
 So it looks on social like we’re having a blast and being super productive, but the honest truth is, like everyone else, some days are harder than others, and I, too, have had days when I just dig into a massive piece of cake while binge watching not-kid-friendly shows on Netflix, while hiding from my kids.
 My friends are starting to lose their jobs one by one; my healthcare friends are having to reuse their PPE; my dad is 93 and I worry every time my sister has to take him to the doctor’s when certain essential appts are due.
 It’s difficult to not go down that rabbit hole (and I’ve done that, too)—but that said, I know I’m in a lucky place compared to many.
 If you need help, reach out to a loved one, or call a helpline.
-If you’re in an abusive relationship during shelter in place, text a helpline, like @iamwomankind.
+If you’re in an abusive relationship during shelter in place, try to find a safe place and time to call a helpline for more information, or help in finding safe options that may be available to you.
 We may be in social distancing mode, but you are not alone.